CaoimhConway/COVID19/data/README.md

   - Latitude: floatig point representing the geographic coordinate
   - Longitude: floatig point representing the geographic coordinate

-## Analyze the data
-You can find Jupyter Notebooks in the [analysis folder](input) with examples of how to load and analyze the data.
-You can use Google Colab if you want to run your analysis without having to install anything in your computer, simply go to this URL: https://colab.research.google.com/github/open-covid-19/data/

-## Why another dataset?
-This dataset is heavily inspired by the dataset maintained by [Johns Hopkins University][1].
-Unfortunately, that dataset is currently experiencing maintenance issues and a lot of applications depend on this critical data being available in a timely manner.
-Further, the true sources of data for that dataset are still unclear.

 ## Source of data
 The world data comes from the daily reports at the [ECDC portal][2].